/ For renderers & plasterers · 9-minute read

 The 14-point gap.

-A typical renderer / plasterer website vs. one built on the framework above.
-Same business, same crew, same finishes — wildly different shortlist rate.
+A typical renderer or plasterer website versus one built on the framework above.
+Same business, same crew, same finishes, a very different shortlist rate.

 | Element | Average renderer site | Renderer site built right |